Yanka Kupala State University of Grodno: History

-On February 22, 1940, by the decision of the Council of People's Commissars of the BSSR Teachers' Training Institute was founded in Grodno.
+On February 22, 1940, by the decision of the Council of People's Commissars of the BSSR Teachers' Training Institute was founded in Hrodna/Grodno.
 It ceased its development because of the German-Soviet War.
 Already in 1944 the studies continued, and the Teachers' Institute was reorganized into a pedagogical (with three Faculties – Physics and Mathematics, Faculty of Literature and Foreign languages Faculty).
-In 1957 the institute was honored with the name of Janka Kupała.
+In 1957 the institute was honored with the name of Yanka Kupala.
 In 1967 the first defence of doctoral thesis took place in the institute, and in 1969 postgraduate studies were introduced.
-On May 1, 1978, Pedagogical Institute was reorganized into the Janka Kupała State University of Grodno.
+On May 1, 1978, Pedagogical Institute was reorganized into the Yanka Kupala State University of Grodno.

 In 2011, it was the first university, among higher education institutions of the country, which became the winner of the national contest "Prize of the Government of the Republic of Belarus for achievements in quality".

-In 2011, the Janka Kupała State University of Grodno received the status of scientific organization.
+In 2011, the Yanka Kupala State University of Grodno received the status of scientific organization.